synthetism/keys/README.md

   - Get the key algorithm type
 - `useSigner(signer: Signer): boolean`

-  - Learn signing capabilities from a signer
+  - Use any ISigner to teach key how to sign.
   - Validates public key consistency
   - Returns true if learning successful

-- `async learn(teacher: ISigner): Promise<boolean>`
+- `async learn([capabilities]): Promise<boolean>`

-  - Learn from any ISigner implementation
+  - Learn from any unit, including Signer.
   - Validates public key consistency

 #### Unit Methods